 On-Campus Interviews (OCI)

-- Visiting students must maintain the same status (full-time or part-time) as they do at their home law school.
-Visiting students must carry the minimum unit load required by Loyola: 12 for full-time and 8 for part-time.
+- Visiting students who wish to participate in OCI must maintain the same status (full-time or part-time) as they do at their home law school and must carry the minimum unit load required by Loyola: 12 for full-time and 8 for part-time.

 Career Development Center